ADD/ADHD

 • Problems organizing ideas & belongings

 Not all individuals with AD(H)D have all of these symptoms.
-Most ordinary people exhibit some of these behaviors but not to the point where they seriously interfere with the person’s work, relationships, studies, or cause depression or anxiety (children do not often have to deal with deadlines, organization issues and long term planning so these types of symptoms often become evident only during adolescence or adulthood when life demands become greater).
+Most ordinary people exhibit some of these behaviors but not to the point where they seriously interfere with the person’s work, relationships, studies, or cause depression or anxiety (children do not often have to deal with deadlines, organization issues, and long-term planning so these types of symptoms often become evident only during adolescence or adulthood when life demands become greater).

 Hyperactivity is common among children with AD(H)D but tends to disappear during adulthood.
-However, over half of children with AD(H)D continue to have symptoms of inattention throughout their lives.
+However, over half of the children with AD(H)D continue to have symptoms of inattention throughout their lives.
 One of the things said by parents/teachers of children with AD(H)D is that it is very much like “having twenty televisions lined around oneself and having them all turned to different channels.
 The volume on each is constantly changing and one finds it hard to focus on any one thing.”

 The Wycoff Wellness Center provides a unique and thorough process to evaluate children and adults with AD(H)D. Our process involves the following components: